kamo-naoyuki/pywavpack/README.md

 ## Miscellaneous

-Wavpack is a completely open source project under BSD-3-Clause license.
-Libsndfile is also under development to support Wavpack: https://github.com/libsndfile/libsndfile/issues/15 and https://github.com/libsndfile/libsndfile/pull/661.
-It's ideally to incorporate Wavpack in libsndfile, because it's useful to be aware of only an entrance library for the viewpoint of end users.
-If the wavpack supporting is completed in libsndfile, I might close this project.
+WavPack is a completely open source project under BSD-3-Clause license.
+Libsndfile is also under development to support WavPack: https://github.com/libsndfile/libsndfile/issues/15 and https://github.com/libsndfile/libsndfile/pull/661.
+It's ideally to incorporate WavPack in libsndfile, because it's useful to be aware of only an entrance library for the viewpoint of end users.
+If the WavPack supporting is completed in libsndfile, I might close this project.